Chris Davis (baseball): 2012

 Davis received everyday playing time in 2012, starting at first base, at designated hitter, and in the outfield throughout the season.
 On May 6, in a 17-inning, 9–6 victory over the Boston Red Sox at Fenway Park, Davis went hitless in eight at bats, but ended up being the winning pitcher.
-His feat was the first of its kind since Rube Waddell achieved it on July 4, 1905.
+His feat was the first of its kind since pitcher Rube Waddell achieved it on July 4, 1905.
 Davis was the designated hitter until he was pressed into service as a relief pitcher in the 16th inning after Showalter had depleted the Orioles' bullpen.
 He struck out two batters and did not allow a run in his two innings of mound work.
 He was the first position player in the American League (AL) to be the winning pitcher in a game since Rocky Colavito on August 25, 1968, and the first to pitch for the Orioles since Manny Alexander on April 19, 1996.
 He and losing pitcher Darnell McDonald were the first position players on opposing teams in the same contest to each work in relief since Ty Cobb and George Sisler on October 4, 1925, and the first where both earned pitching decisions since Sam Mertes and Jesse Burkett on September 28, 1902.

 On July 31, Davis hit his first career grand slam, off Yankees pitcher Iván Nova in an 11–5 win after the Orioles had faced a five-run deficit.
 On August 24, Davis had his first career three-homer game in a 6–4 victory over the Toronto Blue Jays.
 His second home run was his 22nd of the season, setting a new career high, and it marked the first three-homer game by an Oriole since Nick Markakis had one in 2006.
 After Markakis suffered a season-ending injury on September 8, Davis moved to right field for the remainder of the season and the playoffs.

-Due to a late-season stretch in which he homered six times in the final six games, he finished the regular season with 33 home runs, more than any other Oriole.
+After a late-season stretch in which he homered six times in the final six games, Davis finished the regular season with 33 home runs, more than any other Oriole.
 In 139 games (515 at bats), he batted .270/.326/.501 with 139 hits, 20 doubles, and 85 RBI.
 His 33 home runs also tied Robinson Canó for eighth in the AL while his 169 strikeouts tied B. J. Upton for fourth.

 The Orioles reached the playoffs for the first time since 1997, claiming one of the AL Wild Card spots and defeating the Rangers in the 2012 AL Wild Card Game.
 In Game 2 of the 2012 AL Division Series (ALDS) against the Yankees, Davis had a two-run single against Andy Pettitte in the Orioles' 3–2 victory.
 Those were his only RBI of the series; he had four hits in 20 at bats as the Yankees defeated the Orioles in five games.